Temporary employment contract (temporary)

-Verified 16 August 2021 - Legal and Administrative Information Directorate (Prime Minister)
+Verified 16 August 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-The acting assignment shall be for a period specified in the employment contract and shall not exceed the statutory maximum duration, which shall vary according to the nature of the assignment.
-During the mission, the acting employee shall enjoy the same rights as other employees.
-The acting employee shall receive a precarious allowance and a holiday allowance paid at the end of his mission.
-The mission contract may be terminated, subject to conditions.
+The temporary assignment shall be for a period specified in the contract of employment, but may not exceed the maximum legal duration, which may vary according to the nature of the assignment.
+During the assignment, the temporary employee shall enjoy the same rights as other employees.
+A temporary employee shall receive a precarious allowance and a paid leave allowance at the end of the assignment.
+The contract of assignment may be terminated, subject to conditions.

-The acting employee shall sign a mission contract with the temporary company of work.
+The temporary employee signs a contract of assignment with the temporary company of work.

-A contract of supply shall be concluded between the temporary company of work and the company where the temporary agency carries out its mission.
+A supply contract shall be concluded between the temporary company of work and the company where the temporary agency worker carries out his assignment.

-The assignment contract must be written and signed by the employee.
+The contract of assignment must be written and signed by the employee.

-- Resumption of references to the contract of supply (concluded between the temporary company of work and the company where the temporary agency carries out its mission)
+- Reference to the contract of supply (concluded between the temporary company of work and the company where the temporary agency works) is repeated

-- Name and address of the supplementary pension fund and the welfare agency responsible for the temporary company of work
+- Name and address of the supplementary pension fund and the provident society responsible for the temporary company of work

 - Clause stating that at the end of the assignment, hiring by the user company is not prohibited

-- Provision that repatriation is the responsibility of the temporary company of work (if the mission is outside the metropolitan area)
+- Clause mentioning that repatriation is the responsibility of the temporary company of work (if the mission is outside the metropolitan area)

-if not written and signed, the contract may be qualified in CDI.
+if not drawn up in writing and signed, the contract may be requalified on a DTA.

 Contract with specific term

-An acting assignment has a specific term when the contract provides for a firm due date.
+A temporary assignment shall have a specific term when the contract provides for a firm expiry date.

-A specific term is required in the following 2 situations:
+A specific term is mandatory in the following 2 situations:

-- The contract is intended to provide for the replacement of an employee who has been temporarily part-time
+- The purpose of the contract is to provide for the replacement of an employee temporarily employed on a part-time basis

-- The contract is intended to provide for the replacement of an employee who has left permanently before the termination of his position
+- The contract is intended to provide for the replacement of an employee who has left definitively before the abolition of his post

 - The contract is intended to ensure a temporary increase in the company's activity

-no minimum contract duration is to be provided, except in the case of an exceptional export order (the initial contract duration may not be less than 6 months).
+no minimum contract duration is to be expected, except in the case of exceptional export orders (the initial contract duration may not be less than 6 months).

-The contract is not necessarily subject to a specific term when the acting party intervenes in the following cases:
+The contract is not necessarily subject to a specific term when the temporary worker is acting in the following cases:

 - Replacement of an employee whose employment contract is suspended

-- Employment that excludes the use of a CDI (e.g. moving or hotel sectors)
+- Employment the use of which excludes the use of a CDI (e.g. moving or hotel sectors)

-- Replacement of a company, farm manager or person engaged in a business (or absent spouse when actively engaged in the business of the company or business)
+- Replacement of a head of company, a head of agricultural holding or a person engaged in a liberal activity (or the absent spouse when he or she actively participates in the activity of the company or holding)

-In one of these cases, the termination of the contract of mission shall be provided at the end of the absence of the person replaced or at the completion of the object for which the contract was concluded.
+In one of these cases, the termination of the contract of assignment is foreseen at the end of the absence of the replaced person or at the achievement of the object for which the contract was concluded.

-the contract without a specific term shall be concluded for a minimum period to be fixed freely.
+the contract without a precise term shall be concluded for a minimum period to be determined freely.

-The maximum duration of the acting contract varies according to the nature of the mission, including renewal.
+The maximum duration of the acting contract varies according to the nature of the assignment, including renewal.

-The mission contract may include a trial period.
+The contract of assignment may include a trial period.

-The duration of the trial period shall be determined by collective agreement or collective agreement.
+The length of the trial period is fixed by collective agreement or collective agreement.

-In the absence of agreement or agreement, the maximum duration of the test period depends on the duration of the contract.
+In the absence of an agreement, the maximum duration of the trial period depends on the duration of the contract.

 1-2 month contract

-Regardless of the term (specific or not), the contract may be renewed twice if the total duration of the contract, taking into account the renewal, does not exceed the maximum authorised duration.
+Regardless of its term (precise or not), the assignment contract may be renewed twice if the total duration of the contract, taking into account the renewal, does not exceed the maximum authorized duration.

-The conditions for such renewal must be laid down in a clause inserted in the employment contract or in attractive proposed to the employee before the original term.
+The conditions for such renewal must be laid down in a clause inserted in the contract of employment or in a agreeable offered to the employee before the original scheduled term.

-The acting employee shall enjoy the same rights as the other employees of the company throughout his or her mission (catering, transport ...).
+The temporary employee enjoys the same rights as other employees of the company throughout the period of his assignment (catering, transport, etc.).

-The temporary agency worker shall receive a salary under the same conditions as the other employees of the company where he carries out his mission.
+A temporary worker shall be entitled to a salary on the same terms as other employees in the company in which he is employed.

-- the salary which could be received by another company employee with equivalent qualifications and work position (after a trial period),
+- the salary which may be received by another employee of the company, with equivalent qualifications and work position (after a trial period),

-- any bonuses and wage accessories for equivalent qualifications and posts.
+- any bonuses and salary accessories provided for in equivalent qualifications and positions.

-Holidays must be paid to the acting employee, without any condition of seniority, if the other employees of the company benefit from this payment.
+Public holidays must be paid to the temporary employee, without seniority condition, if the other employees of the company benefit from this payment.

-in the construction or public works sector, the temporary assistance allowance (work stoppage due to the weather) must be paid to temporary workers on the same basis as other employees and without any conditions of seniority.
+in the construction or public works sector, temporary workers must be paid the same amount as other employees and without any seniority condition.

-At the end of each mission, the employee must receive, in addition to his or her salary, an end-of-mission allowance, more often called precariousness premium.
+At the end of each assignment, the employee must receive, in addition to his salary, an end-of-assignment allowance, more often called precarious premium.

-However, payment of this premium shall not be due where:
+However, payment of this premium shall not be due in the case of:

-- Conclusion of a CDI with the user company immediately after the completion of the mission
+- Conclusion of a DTA with the user company immediately after the end of the mission

 - Additional vocational training provided to the employee by the user company at the end of the mission

-- Seasonal contract (if the agreement or agreement applicable in the company does not provide for termination compensation)
+- Seasonal contract (if the agreement or agreement applicable in the company does not provide for termination indemnity)

-The amount of the allowance shall be at least equal to 10% gross total compensation, including contract renewal.
+The amount of the allowance shall not be less than 10% the gross total remuneration, including renewal of the contract.

-The precarious pay is paid at the end of each mission and at the same time as the last salary due.
+The precarious allowance shall be paid at the end of each mission and at the same time as the last salary due.

-the amount of this premium is shown on the last pay slip.
+the amount of this bonus is shown on the last salary slip.

-The temporary employee shall be entitled to a compensatory holiday allowance for each mission he carries out, regardless of its duration.
+A temporary employee shall be entitled to a compensatory allowance for paid leave for each assignment he carries out, irrespective of the duration of the assignment.